From FMCG products to lifestyle products & clothing, Shilpa Ahuja gives examples of marketing gimmicks & tactics brands use for false advertising.

 Coming back to women’s products, I’m gonna let my article come back in a full circle.
 If you’re a woman, this is old news to you, but if not, let me break it to you.
 Fashion brands don’t give us proper pockets in our clothing just to increase their sales of handbags.
 Handbags won’t sell much otherwise, as they’re an utterly useless item in today’s age, when all we need is in our mobile phones.

 Even our jeans come with pockets too small to even carry phones.
-Jackets, pants and dresses often even have fake pockets, wherein it looks like a pocket from the outside but on the inside, it isn’t there!
+Jackets, pants and dresses often even have fake pockets.
+These look like a pocket from the outside but on the inside, it isn’t there!
 Of course, most clothing brands also have a handbag range, so it works for them.

 How to Spot & Avoid Marketing Gimmicks